The following limits apply when using the Microsoft Translator Text API:

 Request size: 5000 characters.

 You are charged per character, not per request, so you may as well use shorter requests and have multiple requests outstanding.
-Learn more about Microsoft Translator character counts.
+Learn more about how Microsoft Translator counts characters.

 Number of outstanding requests to the Translator service: unlimited.

-You are charged per character, not per request, so you may as well use shorter requests and have multiple requests outstanding.
-Be sure to always pass complete sentences to the API
+Be sure to always pass complete sentences to the API.
+As noted above, you are charged per character, not per request, so you may as well use shorter requests and have multiple requests outstanding.

 Number of characters per hour:

-The volume of characters per hour is limited by your selected Microsoft Translator Text API subscription pricing tier in the Azure portal.
+The volume of characters per hour is based on the Microsoft Translator Text API subscription tier you are subscribed to in the Azure portal.
 This is not a guarantee that you can achieve these limits, but you are likely to receive an out of quota response if you reach these limits:

 F0 tier: 2 million characters